DanielaJigglypuff/VeganRecipiesV1/README.md

 Its my first time doing something THIS fancy so any comments/ideas are welcomed ^.^

-This is the website that i used: https://www.pickuplimes.com and i highly reccomend the recipes 🥺❤
+This is the website that i used: https://www.pickuplimes.com and i highly recommend the recipes 🥺❤